 For Medicaid Managed Care

 - Pharmacy prior authorization call centers vary by MCO.
-The Prescriber Assistance Chart (PDF) identifies each MCO and its prior authorization and member call center phone numbers.
+The Prescriber MCO Assistance Chart (PDF) identifies each MCO and its prior authorization and member call center phone numbers.

 - The Texas PA Call Center accepts prior authorization requests by phone at 1-877-PA-TEXAS (1-877-728-3927) or online.
-Please note online submission at PAXpress is only available for PDL prior authorization requests.
+Please note online submission at PAXpress is only available for non-preferred prior authorization requests.

 - Note: Xenical and Enzyme Replacement Therapy products require prior authorization but are reviewed internally by Texas Medicaid staff.